rmccrear/week-5-day-2-demo-js-may-2024/README.md

 ### Setup

-First, examine the example of a text swapping button [here](https://rmccrear.github.io/week-5-day-2-demo-js-may-2024/).
+First, examine the example of a text prompt button [here](https://rmccrear.github.io/week-5-day-2-demo-js-may-2024/).

 Create a new repository on GitHub for today's project.
 Create a file called index.html.
 Create three more HTML files for your swaps and three JS files for your javascript.